UK's FTSE hit by U.S. politics, China slowdown worries

 raising the risk that a compromise will not be reached in time

 to meet an Oct.
-17 deadline for raising the debt ceiling and
+17 deadline on raising the debt ceiling and

 averting a potential sovereign default.